 Employees can take at least 2 weeks of annual leave after 50 weeks of employment with the same employer.
 The annual leave is accrued at the rate of 1 day for each month.
 Employers can schedule employees’ vacation at their convenience within 15 weeks of being earned by the employees.
 Employees can take the entire annual leave at once.
 If the nature of work does not permit long absence and both employers and employees agree, annual leave can be split into a maximum of two segments.
 Unused annual leave is carried over to the next year only if the employee’s work prevents taking the vacation in the year earned.

 Maternity leave provides coverage for 1 month before the expected date of delivery and 3 months after it.
 Employees receive full pay, half covered by the Social Security Fund and the rest by the employer.
 Employees are required to provide a doctor’s certificate confirming pregnancy to their employers within 5 weeks to the expected date of delivery.

-Though the Labor Code doesn’t address paternity leave for private sector employees, following a court decision in August 2013, public employees can take 8 days’ of paternity leave, whether they are married or not.
+Though the Labor Code doesn’t address paternity leave for private sector employees, a court decision in August 2013 made public employees eligible for 8 days of paternity leave, regardless of whether they are married.

-Employees who have contributed to social security until the month before the month in which they fell ill can take paid sick leave for a maximum of 365 days.
+Employees who have contributed to social security until the month just before in which they fell ill can take paid sick leave for a maximum of 365 days.
 Employers pay 50% of employees’ salary, and the remainder is paid by the Social Security Fund for the first 3 days of sick leave.
-After the initial 3 days, the benefit is paid at the rate of 60% of employees’ salary during the 3 months’ before the illness.
+After the initial 3 days, the benefit is paid at the rate of 60% of employees’ average salary earned during 3 months before getting ill.